U.S. Census Bureau, Commerce.

 Affected Public: Parents, researchers, policymakers, and family advocates.

-Estimated Time per Response: 5 minutes per screener response, 33 minutes per topical response, 2 minutes per screener card response, and 38 minutes per screener card response using the web instrument.
+Estimated Time per Response: 5 minutes per screener response and 33 minutes per topical response, which in total is approximately 38 minutes for households with eligible children.

 Estimated Total Annual Cost to Public: $0 (This is not the cost of respondents' time, but the indirect costs respondents may incur for such things as purchases of specialized software or hardware needed to report, or expenditures for accounting or records maintenance services required specifically by the collection.)